The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 \paragraph{Development set} The development set involves \textit{LibriSpeech dev-clean} and a subset of the VCTK corpus \cite{yamagishi2019cstr}, denoted \textit{VCTK-dev} (see Table~\ref{tab:data}, middle).
 With the above attack models in mind, we split them into trial and enrollment subsets.
 For \textit{LibriSpeech dev-clean}, the speakers in the enrollment set are a subset of those in the trial set.
+This corpus is meant for objective ASR performance evaluation.
 For \textit{VCTK-dev}, we use the same speakers for enrollment and trial and we consider two trial subsets: \textit{common} and \textit{different}.
 The \textit{common} subset comprises utterances $\#1-24$ in the VCTK corpus that are identical for all speakers.
 This is meant for subjective evaluation of speaker verifiability/linkability in a text-dependent manner.
 The enrollment and \textit{different} subsets comprises distinct utterances for all speakers.

 \paragraph{Evaluation set} Similarly, the evaluation set comprises \textit{LibriSpeech test-clean} and a subset of VCTK called \textit{VCTK-test} (see Table~\ref{tab:data}, bottom).